-Located at 38625 SE King Street, the Snoqualmie Depot is open 7 days a week from 10 AM to 5 PM, except on Thanksgiving Day, Christmas Day, and New Year's Day.
+The Snoqualmie Depot is located at 38625 SE King Street, and is open 7 days a week from 10 AM to 5 PM, except on Thanksgiving Day, Christmas Day, and New Year's Day.
 There is no admission charge, but donations are welcome and help offset the cost of maintaining this 19th Century masterpiece.
 Access to some museum displays within the Depot may be limited during Day Out With Thomas and the Santa Train events.

 Originally built in 1890, the Snoqualmie Depot has been restored to its turn of the 20th Century grandeur, and functions as an operating train station.
-Museum visitors traveling on the Snoqualmie Valley Railroad can purchase their boarding passes at the original ticket window, and are encouraged to view the railroad history exhibits in the former gentlemen's waiting room and freight room.
-A railroad history-themed gift shop is housed in the former ladies' waiting room.
+Museum visitors traveling on the Snoqualmie Valley Railroad can purchase their boarding passes at the original ticket window, and may view the railroad history exhibits in the former gentlemen's waiting room and freight room.
+A railroad history-themed gift shop (The Depot Bookstore) is housed in the former ladies' waiting room.
 Public restrooms occupy a portion of the original freight room, and replace the privy originally located just to the east of the structure.